MerrickMath/Merrickmath.github.io-MasterChefCalc/index.md

 ### The Challenge

 Dr. Vince and Mr. Merrick are back, and hungry for more tasty integrals.
-You are asked to prepare a dish that resembles an approximation to the volume of a solid with 2D base and geometric cross sections (see Dr. Vince's and Mr. Merrick's submission for examples).
+You are asked to prepare a dish that resembles an approximation to the volume of a solid with 2D base and geometric cross sections (see <a href="https://drive.google.com/file/d/1E3T25-3Uy4rBvck6k4NuuAfgNY9HRlTT/view?usp=sharing"> Mr. Merrick's </a> and <a href="https://drive.google.com/file/d/1E3T25-3Uy4rBvck6k4NuuAfgNY9HRlTT/view?usp=sharing"> Dr. Vince's </a> submission for examples).
 You are also **required** to calculate the theoretical volume of your given solid using integration.

 If you are feeling dangerous you may also attempt cooking a dish that embodies an approximation to a solid of revolution (disks/shells).